eclipse-cdt-cloud/website/content/_index/hero.md

 background = "dark" # can influence the text color particles = true

-title = "CDT.cloud Blueprint - a template for a web-based C/C++ tool"
-subtitle = "CDT.cloud Blueprint - a template for building web-based C/C++ tools"
+title = "CDT Cloud Blueprint - a template for a web-based C/C++ tool" subtitle = "CDT Cloud Blueprint - a template for building web-based C/C++ tools"

 [header]